-As at 31 December 2020, there were 19 registered banks, 3 mutual banks, 4 co-operative banks, 13 local branches of foreign banks and 29 representative offices of foreign banks in South Africa (Source: SARB website).
-In addition, as at December 2020, the South African banking sector had total assets of ZAR6 trillion according to statistics published by the SARB (Source: SARB monthly trends publication, December 2020) The five largest banks by assets (Source: BA900, 31 December 2020) were Absa Bank Limited, FirstRand Bank Limited, Investec Bank Limited, Nedbank Limited and The Standard Bank of South Africa Limited.
+As the date of this Programme Memorandum, there were 13 registered banks, 3 mutual banks, 4 foreign controlled banks, 13 local branches of foreign banks, 29 representative offices of foreign banks in South Africa and 3 banks in liquidation (source: SARB website).
+In addition, as at December 2020, the South African banking sector had total assets of ZAR6 trillion according to statistics published by the SARB (source: SARB monthly trends publication, December 2020).
+The five largest banks by assets (source: BA900, 31 December 2020) were Absa Bank Limited, FirstRand Bank Limited, Investec Bank Limited, Nedbank Limited and The Standard Bank of South Africa Limited.